argoproj-labs/argocd-image-updater/docs/configuration/images.md

-For example, if you have an image `quay.io/dexidp/dex` that is configured in your helm chart using the `dex.image.name` and `dex.image.tag` Helm parameters, you can set the following annotations on your `Application` resource so that ArgoCD Image Updater will know which Helm parameters to set:
+For example, if you have an image `quay.io/dexidp/dex` that is configured in your helm chart using the `dex.image.name` and `dex.image.tag` Helm parameters, you can set the following annotations on your `Application` resource so that Argo CD Image Updater will know which Helm parameters to set:

 ```yaml
 argocd-image-updater.argoproj.io/image-list: dex=quay.io/dexidp/dex